Ssumit09/J.A.M.E.S-DBMS-Project/Readme.md

-Here's a detailed README file for your JAMES project:

----

 # JAMES (Judicial Administrative Management and Execution System)

 JAMES is a comprehensive system designed to streamline the management and execution of judicial administrative tasks.
 The system enables easy management of judges, lawyers, and case details, facilitating efficient and transparent judicial processes.